Calculating the ROI of CX: Complete Guide 2023 [Includes spreadsheets]

 So how does one quantify the investment into CX to help a brand to stay on top of these rapid changes in consumer expectations and behaviors?

-Let’s follow the similar formula as we used for the ROI of Facebook ads.
+Let’s follow a similar formula to the one we used for the ROI of Facebook ads.

 4.1 Value of investment into CX

 Unlike in advertising on Facebook, it will take longer than a month to see an improvement in CX.
 To keep things simple, let’s assume it will take at least 6 months.